jxph025319/edx-documentation/en_us/shared/video/additional_video_options.rst

         YouTube URL.
 Learners will view the first listed video that is compatible with their computer or mobile device.

-        If you want learners to be able to download the video, you must set the **Video Download Allowed** option to **True**.

         To help make sure all standard browsers can play your video, we **strongly** recommend that you use the .mp4 format.

     * - **Video ID**
-      - An optional field used only by course teams that are working with edX to process and host video files.
+      - A field used only by course teams that are working with edX to process and host video files.
     * - **Video Start Time**
       - The time you want the video to start if you do not want the entire video to play.
 Use HH:MM:SS format.
 The maximum value is 23:59:59.